Certificate in Mental Health and Physical Activity

 Courses with an asterisk(*) have varying topics and will only count towards the certificate if the focus of study/placement is on physical activity for the promotion of mental health and physical activity.

-NoteStudents do not have to apply for this certificate but must request the certificate with the Registrar’s Office.
-The Registrar’s Office will confirm eligibility for the certificate upon graduation.
+NoteStudents do not have to apply for this certificate but must request the certificate with the Office of the Registrar and Student Services Office.
+The Office of the Registrar and Student Services Office will confirm eligibility for the certificate upon graduation.

 IMPORTANT ELIGIBILITY REQUIREMENTS